dotnet/docs/docs/architecture/dapr-for-net-developers/reference-application.md

 In general, the use of Dapr building blocks add observability and flexibility to the application:

 1. Observability: By using the Dapr building blocks, you gain rich distributed tracing for both calls between services and to Dapr components without having to write any code.
 In eShopOnContainers, a large amount of custom logging is used to provide insight.
 1. Flexibility: You can now *swap out* infrastructure simply by changing a component configuration file.
 No code changes are necessary.

-Here are some more examples of benefits for specific building blocks:
+Here are some more examples of benefits offered by specific building blocks:

 - **Service Invocation**
   - With Dapr's support for [mTLS](https://blog.cloudflare.com/introducing-tls-client-auth/), services now communicate through encrypted channels.